Nirnai/Nirnai.github.io/index.markdown

 **04.2017 - 01.2020**

-**Master of Science in Electrical Engineering and Information Technology**\
+**Master of Science in Electrical Engineering and Information Technology**
-Technical University Munich\
+Technical University Munich
-Specialization: Automation and Robotics\
+Specialization: Automation and Robotics
-Thesis: \"Requirement analysis and evaluation of Reinforcement Learning\"\
+Thesis: "Requirement analysis and evaluation of Reinforcement Learning"
-Research Project: \"Balance control for the humanoid platform REEM-C\"
+Research Project: "Balance control for the humanoid platform REEM-C"

 \
 \